cdelorme/system-setup/docs/linux/template.md

     127.0.1.1 hostname.domain.dev hostname

 _Now if we type `hostname -f` we will get the whole domain name._

+#### fixing grub panics

+Sometimes there are problems and a kernel panic happens.
+While rare, this can be a huge problem if the system is remote, so I add another flag to attempt to tell the system to automatically reboot shortly after a panic.

+To do this, we want to add a configuration change to grub!

+##### commands

+_Run this to add another option to your grub, then run the next command to update the grub config:_

+    sed -i "s/quiet/quiet panic=10/" /etc/default/grub
+    update-grub

 #### static ip address